-An Open Letter to the Rasmussen College Community
+An Open Letter to the Rasmussen University Community

 In Grief and Outrage, Our Commitment to Supporting Lasting Change

 I join Rasmussen University students, faculty, staff and alumni – and Americans across the nation – in grief and outrage at the racism and injustice that has for far too long been targeted at members of the black community.
 This issue was brought into even starker focus by the tragic death of Mr. George Floyd at the hands of the police right in Rasmussen’s hometown of Minneapolis.
 It also reminds us that many of our black, indigenous and people of color (BIPOC) students, faculty, staff and alumni and their families suffer from the effects of systemic racism every single day.

 While speaking out is important, our actions are even more so.
 As an institution of higher education, the most important role we can play is to stay focused on our mission, which says in part:

 Rasmussen University is an institution of higher learning dedicated to global enrichment and meeting the evolving needs of our diverse communities.